 Ellen von Unwerth is a photographer and director best known for her playfully erotic images.
 She has photographed countless artists, musicians and models, including Madonna, David Bowie, Kate Moss, Uma Thurman, Cate Blanchett, and Beyonce.
 Her images have appeared in Vogue, Vanity Fair, Interview, and other publications.
 She has shot campaigns for Guess, Dior, John Galliano, Ralph Lauren, and more.

-Elena Kanagy-Loux is a descendent of the Amish and grew up between the US and Japan, where she was immersed in both traditional Mennonite craft and the DIY fashion scene in Tokyo's Harajuku neighborhood.
-She is currently he Collections Specialist at the Antonio Ratti Textile Center at the Metropolitan Museum of Art.
+Elena Kanagy-Loux is a descendent of the Amish and grew up between the US and Japan, where she was immersed in both traditional craft and DIY fashion.
+With a BFA in Textiles from FIT and an MA in Costume Studies from NYU, her work as a lacemaker and textile historian bridges the gap between modern and historical making practices.
+She is currently the Collections Specialist at the Antonio Ratti Textile Center at the Metropolitan Museum of Art.

 Maria Kreyn is a Russian born artist, educated in drawing at SORA, and at the University of Chicago (in math and philosophy).
 Her work has been exhibited in numerous galleries in the United States and Europe, and has traveled to multiple museums in China.
 The ABC TV series The Catch was inspired by her iconic painting Alone Together, and she was recent featured in Vanity Fair on Art (Nov 2018).

 Kayla Ferguson is a classically-trained actress who has appeared in Off-Broadway shows, independent movies, and television series, including Boardwalk Empire.
 She gravitates towards roles that celebrate anachronism and romance.
 She is a master of style, costume, and guise, as well as an avid lover of cinema, adventure, and fine spirits.